China Center of Adoption Affairs: Eight missions of the CCAA

 The CCAA claims to have eight concrete missions with regard to intercountry adoptions.
 First, the CCAA receives and reviews applications and certifying documentation from foreign persons wishing to adopt.
 Second, the CCAA also receives certifying documentation from persons placing children out for adoption.
 Pursuant to Article 5 of the Adoption Law, the following individuals are entitled to place children out for adoption: guardians of an orphan; social welfare institutions; and parents who are unable to care for their children.
 The third mission of the CCAA is to locate and assign children who are available for adoption under the Adoption Law.
 Fourth, the CCAA is to follow up with the life and growth of adopted children in foreign countries.
 The CCAA's fifth mission is to assist other departments of the Chinese government that are involved in the adoption of Chinese children.
 Such departments include Child Welfare Institutes, provincial Notarial Offices responsible for issuance of the final adoption certificate, and the Public Security Bureau responsible for issuing Chinese passports and exit permits for adopted children.
 The sixth mission is to archive all documentation for each party involved in a child's adoption, including the application for adoption, certifying documents, and materials concerning the life of the child in his or her new home.
 Seventh, the CCAA is to conduct any liaison, counseling, or coordination work involved with inter-country adoptions.
 The final stated mission of the CCAA is to handle any other matters regarding the intercountry adoption process that has not been delegated to another office or authority.

-Adoption to the United States

-The United States is ranked as the number one destination for children adopted abroad, and since 2000, U.S. residents have adopted more children from China than any other country.